SHIVAMAMBAH/Transformer/Module 01/Markov Chains/README.md

 > Transition probability means the likelihood of moving from state to another in a stochastic process.
 It is defined as the probability of transitioning from the state S<sub>i</sub> to S<sub>j</sub> in one time step.

 > A stochastic process is a mathematical model used to describe a system that evolves over time in a way that involves randomness.
-In other words, a stochastic process is a collection of random variables, each representing the state of a system at different points in time.
+In other words, a stochastic process is a collection of random variables, each representing the state of a system at different points in time.<br>
+> Key characteristics of Stochastic processes :
+> - **Randomness** : The future of the state of the process has some degree of uncertainty, often influenced by probabilistic factors.
+> - **Time Dependence** : The process evolves over timem so it has different states at different times.
+> - **State Space** : The set of all possible states that the process can be in.
+This can be discrete or continues.
+> - **Indexing by Time** : The process can be indexed by time *t*, which may be continuous or discrete.